 This article talks about setting goals, once again.
 I like to insist on this subject because it’s one of the major factor to succeed (or fail) in your project of learning French.
-This technique I’m about to explain you comes from the field of project management, and it will help you set concrete and realistic goals.
+This technique I’m about to explain comes from the field of project management, and it will help you set concrete and realistic goals.

 What are SMART goals?

 The SMART method was invented by George T. Doran in the magazine Management Review.
 It defines a set of requirements allowing you to set quality goals, which are hence more likely to be reached.
 This method is used a lot in the corporate world, and it can perfectly be applied to the field of language learning.

 Why goals are essentials

 If you already started to learn French, you probably forgot to set goals.
 It’s totally understandable because the fact that you started to learn represents in itself a source of motivation.
 It means you already have a good reason to keep on working and moving forward.
 However, after a while, you realize your excitement to learn French is slowly fading away and you end up asking yourself why you bother learning it every single day.